-- Information should be referred to the superintendent - Correspondence sent to all Board members will be forwarded to the superintendent who will respond and cc the board members - Correspondence sent to one Board member will be responded to by that Board member - o Individual Board members should acknowledge receipt of the correspondence and forward to the superintendent. - When there is any questions or concern it will be forwarded to the superintendent. - Staff and community complaints must comply with the Uniform Complaint Policy and the District's agreements with the bargaining groups.
+- Information should be referred to the Superintendent. - Correspondence sent to all Board members will be forwarded to the Superintendent who will respond and cc the Board members. - Correspondence sent to one Board member will be responded to by that Board member. - o Individual Board members should acknowledge receipt of the correspondence and forward to the Superintendent. - When there is any question or concern it will be forwarded to the Superintendent. - Staff and community complaints must comply with the Uniform Complaint Policy and the District's agreements with the bargaining groups.